nicholaswmin/fsm/README.md

 [^2]: Javascript does not support *multiple inheritance*.
-      Inheritance is commonly misused & tends to create inflexibly strong relationships; yet there are cases where it's semantically the best choice.
+      Inheritance is commonly misused & tends to create inflexibly strong relationships; yet there are cases where it's semantically correct.

       Composition, the usual alternative, namespaces the API of the composited behaviour which doesn't feel idiomatic when it comes to FSMs.